Panchatantra (film): Cast

+Production

+The film is targeted at the youth and features an exclusive Car rally race which was shot between Bangalore and Mysore.

 Soundtrack

 V. Harikrishna has scored the soundtrack and score for the film, making his seventh collaboration with the director Yogaraj Bhat.
 To promote voting in the 2018 Karnataka Legislative Assembly election held in May 2018, the Election commission hired the film's team to create an anthem and spread awareness among the Youth section.
 Yogaraj Bhat wrote the lyrics with Harikrishna's music and Vijay Prakash vocals.

 The first single track of the film "Shrungarada Honge Mara" was released on 25 December 2018 and was widely appreciated for its lyrical content by Bhat and choreography by Imran Sardhariya.